BlenderVR/source/docs/manual/processor-file/osc_api.rst

     /user 1 mute 1
     /user 1 volume %45

-and blenderVR will constantly update osc user position with messages like:
+and BlenderVR will constantly update osc user position with messages like:

 .. code-block:: bash